cloud-bulldozer/marshall-plan/docs/postgres.md

 postgres0-0   1/1     Running   0          51s
 ```

-The connection string URI for the first cluster would be postgres0-0.postgres0.builder-infra.svc.cluster.local:5432 and for second cluster it would be postgres1-0.postgres1.builder-infra.svc.cluster.local:27017
+The connection string URI for the first cluster would be postgres0-0.postgres0.builder-infra.svc.cluster.local:5432 and for second cluster it would be postgres1-0.postgres1.builder-infra.svc.cluster.local:5432 and the database details are:
+POSTGRES_DB: testdb
+POSTGRES_USER: test
+POSTGRES_PASSWORD: test